-Mark O ne) ANNUAL REPORT PURSUANT TO SECT For the fiscal year ended December 31, 2021 EXCHANGE ACT OF 1934 or TRANSITION REPORT PURSUANT TO S For the transition period fromt SECTION 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934 C Commission File Number: 001-35435 I Proto Labs, Inc. name of Registrant as specified in its charter) Minnesota (State or other jurisdiction of incorporation or organization) 41-1939628 (I.R.S.
-Employer Identification No.) 5540 Pioneer Creek Drive Maple Plain, Minnesota (Address of principal executive offices) 55359 (Zip Code) (Registi (763) 479-3680 rant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Ac rt: Con Title of each class nmon Stock, Par Value \$0.001 Per Share Trading Symbol(s) PRLB Name of each exchange on which registered New York Stock Exchange Securities reg gistered pursuant to Section 12(g) of the Act: I None Indic cate by check mark if the Registrant is a well-know vn seasoned issuer, as defined in Rule 405 of t - he Securities Act.
-Yes ⊠ No □ Indic cate by check mark if the Registrant is not required d to file reports pursuant to Section 13 or Secti on 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ 1934 cate by check mark whether the Registrant (1) has during the preceding 12 months (or for such shorg requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ ter period that the Registrant was required to f cate by check mark whether the Registrant has sub egulation S-T (§ 232.405 of this chapter) during th -
+(Mark One) NNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE street the fiscal year ended December 31, 2022 SECURITIES EXCHANGE ACT OF 1934 or RANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF Tor the transition period from THE SECURITIES EXCHANGE ACT OF 193 34 Commissio n File Number: 001-35435 Labs, Inc. gistrant as specified in its charter) Minnesota (State or other jurisdiction of incorporation or organization) 41-1939628 (I.R.S.
+Employer Identification No.) 5540 Pioneer Creek Drive Maple Plain, Minnesota (Address of principal executive offices) 55359 (Zip Code) (763) 479-3680 none number, including area code) Securities registered pursuant to Section 12(b) of the Act: Comn Title of each class non Stock, Par Value \$0.001 Per Share rading Symbol(s) PRLB Name of each exchange on which registered New York Stock Exchange Securities registered pur suant to Section 12(g) of the Act: None Indicate by che eck mark if the Registrant is a well-known seasoned issuer, as defined in F cule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by che eck mark if the Registrant is not required to file reports pursuant to Section n 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes eck mark whether the Registrant (1) has filed all reports required to be file eriod that the Registrant was required to file such reports), and (2) has bee eck mark whether the Registrant has submitted electronically every Interaceding 12 months (or for such shorter period that the Registrant was required.) to Rule 405 of Regulation S-T (§ 232.405 of this chapter

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $oxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the Registrant new or revised financial accounting standards provided pursuant to Section has elected not to use the extended transition period for complying with any on 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the Registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal outrol over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared issued its audit report. $\Box$ Indicate by check mark whether the Registrant is a shell company (as defi ined in Rule 12b-2 of the Act).
-Yes $\square$ No $\boxtimes$ As of June 30, 2021 (the last business day of the Registrant's most recent stock held by non-affiliates of the Registrant was approximately \$2.5 billi
+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "ending the company of the company Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the Registrant has elected not to use provided pursuant to Section 13(a) of the Exchange Act. $\ \Box$ the extended transition period for complying with any new or revised financial accounting standard Indicate by check mark whether the Registrant has filed a report on and attestation to its manage $404(b)$ of the Sarbanes-Oxley Act (15 U.S.C. $7262(b)$) by the registered public accounting firm ement's assessment of the effectiveness of its internal control over financial reporting under Section that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether previously issued financial statements. \Box r the financial statements of the registrant included in the filing reflect the correction of an error to Indicate by check mark whether any of those error corrections are restatements that required a rofficers during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square ecovery analysis of incentive-based compensation received by any of the registrant's executive Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of t the Act).
+Yes □ No ⊠ As of June 30, 2022 (the last business day of the Registrant's most recently comnon-affiliates of the Registrant was approximately \$1.3 billion. npleted second fiscal quarter), the aggregate market value of voting stock held by

-As of February 9, 2022, there were 27,466,902 shares of the Registrant's common stock outstanding.
+As of February 6, 2023, there were 26,679,484 shares of the Registrant's common stock outstanding.